Are Spiders Attracted to Light?

 Most common house spiders are not attracted to light.
 In fact, in most cases light will disorient their natural sense of direction.
 However, certain species, particularly nocturnal spiders, will be attracted to bright light sources.
 In other cases, spiders might be attracted to bugs caught up in lighting fixtures.

 If you would like to learn more about what types of spiders are attracted to light, read on.

 What types of spiders are attracted to light?

 It is important to understand that there are many types of spiders and that different species respond differently to light.
 To put it simply, there are two major types of house spiders:

-- Diurnal Spiders: these spiders are active during the day and they usually use ultra-violet rays from the sun to produce silk.
-This silk is key to protect them and trap their prey.
+- Diurnal Spiders: these spiders are active during the day and they usually use ultraviolet rays from the sun to produce silk.
+This silk is key to protecting them and trapping their prey.
 These spiders are not attracted to light sources.

 - Nocturnal Spiders: these spiders are usually only active at night to avoid predators that are active during the day.
-They can sometimes use light in order to navigate at night and find prey.
+They can sometimes use light to navigate at night and find prey.